Chapter 1: The Cognitive Kernel – Debugging the Founder Mindset

 Building Your Mental Model Library

 The Cognitive Kernel isn't just about avoiding bugs—it's about building a toolkit of mental models that help you think more clearly.
-Here are the essentials:
+Mental models are frameworks for interpreting reality.
+The more models you have, the more angles you can analyze a problem from, and the better your decisions become.
+Charlie Munger calls this "worldly wisdom"—the intersection of multiple disciplines applied to a single problem.
+Here are the essential models for founders:

 Falsifiability